 CAE's noble purpose, making the world safer, captures how CAE makes a difference in the world and drives its decisions and actions.
-Making civil aviation safer, and supporting peace and democracy with allied forces preparedness, are both rooted in the principles of sustainability impact.
+Making civil aviation safer, and supporting peace and democracy with allied forces readiness, are both rooted in the principles of sustainability impact.

-Over FY2024, many of our initiatives had a significant social impact.
+Over FY2025, many of our initiatives had a significant sustainability impact.
 Amongst those initiatives: